I don’t have any friends.

 These moms and their kids are all so busy all the time.

 We were excluded at our last church because we didn’t participate in Scouts or game hunting.
 Some of the older lady members excluded me because they assumed and didn’t trust that I could cook for potlucks or plan anything well.
 So welcoming.
-My husband is never asked to be in the leadership group because it is well-known we move every few years and the terms are usually 3 years.
+Neither my husband nor I are ever asked to be in leadership because it is well-known we move every few years and the terms are usually 3 years.

 The older women must train the younger women to love their husbands and their children, to live wisely and be pure, to work in their homes, to do good… Titus 2:4-5, emphasis mine